Formula to Calculate the Unemployment Rate

 - U is the Unemployment rate.

 - The labor force consists of both employed and unemployed.

-Developing nation have higher rates when compared with the developed nation.
+Developing nations have higher rates when compared with the developed nation.

 Suppose that the total number of unemployed people was 11,978 thousand and the total number of employed was 166,900 thousand.
 You are required to calculate the unemployment rate based on given numbers.

 Use the following data for the calculation of the unemployment rate formula.

 We are given the total number of unemployed people which is 11,978 thousand and now we need to calculate the labor force.

 The labor force is nothing but the sum of unemployed and employed people which is 11,978 and 166,900 which equals 178,878 thousand.

 We will now use the above equation to calculate the (U) rate